All Episodes

 That's correct.

-In science, you can call it theory, but if you want to stay again with strict science, Put forth the theory and take it in the laboratory and either prove it or disprove it.
+But if you want to stay again with strict science, you put forth a theory, take it in the laboratory, and either prove it or disprove it.

-So we can say these are the popular theories.
+So we could say these are the popular theories.

-If it's connected to a neural supply and it's doing something, and we have a good indication that it was because Pat, which was the second surgery with the object in the back of the hand, we used a gauss meter.
+If it's connected to a neurosuppy and it's doing something, and we have a good indication that it was, because PAT, which was the second surgery with the object in the back of the hand, we used a Gauss meter.

 We'll just prep this guy all over again.